 - There are some disreputable sellers, scams and low-quality products to look out for.

-- The range of CBD-based products is somewhat limited when compared to the international black market.
+- The range of CBD-based products is somewhat limited compared to the international black market.

 - Possibly more expensive than black market alternatives.

 The third and perhaps least reliable option to obtain CBD oil is using black-market retailers overseas.

 This approach is potentially fraught with difficulties and lacks any real oversight or control.
 Scams, substandard merchandise, and backyard brands are commonplace.
 The customer is very often at the mercy of the seller, even sometimes buying blind.

 Though arguably the cheapest and most straightforward method for getting hold of CBD oil, black market pathways should be approached with considerable caution.